 As part of the second price control review for the electricity transmission and distribution sector, the RIC intends to revisit the forms of price control that are consistent with an incentive framework so that the RIC makes an informed decision regarding the most suitable approach going forward.
-The document is also intended to highlight the key strengths and weaknesses of the alternative approaches.
+The main document also highlights the key strengths and weaknesses of the alternative approaches.